 Brooklyn Academy of Music (BAM) is the oldest performing arts center in America, founded in 1891.
 It's located in the lively area of Fort Greene and is easy to get to.

-They routinely draw some of the best productions, actors and actresses and BAM also hosts the Mark Morris Dance Group.
+They routinely draw some of the best productions, actors, and actresses and BAM also hosts the Mark Morris Dance Group.

 St. Ann's Warehouse - Located in DUMBO in a 25,000 square foot pre-Civil War structure, St. Ann's is known for its innovative and cutting-edge productions such as an all-female Shakespeare troupe from London and avant-garde fare from Poland.

 The Brooklyn Museum is open late on Thursdays until 10 p.m.
 Though they do list an admission price, it is actually a suggested price so you can pay what you like.

 You can also see cutting-edge art galleries in DUMBO, where over twenty galleries are spread throughout this hip, historic neighborhood.

 Some of the best places to go dancing are located in Brooklyn.
 Many are in Williamsburg, a fun neighborhood to spend a night out in.

-Check out First Saturdays at the Brooklyn Museum, which takes place the first Saturday of each month and is free from 5pm-11pm.
+Check out First Saturdays at the Brooklyn Museum, which takes place on the first Saturday of each month and is free from 5 pm-11 pm.
 It’s part-art and part-party.

 Other dance clubs that we recommend are Bembe and Baby's All Right, both in Williamsburg.
 Bushwick also has a lively dance and music scene.

-Grab a drink with a skyline view
+Grab a Drink with a Skyline View

 Buzz Bar is right on the Fulton Ferry Landing which means the views of Lower Manhattan are unsurpassed.

 You can enjoy fantastic live music, great food, and drinks.
 It's also a good place to grab food during the day.

-See a free outdoor movie (Summer)
+See a Free Outdoor Movie (Summer)